 This document concerns itself primarily with those Serials reported by Suppliers, Supplier Agents, and SMRAs and the data reported by them.
 A full list of Serials is included in Annex A of this document denoting who is responsible for reporting each Serial.

-2.1 Classification of Serials
+[MEM]2.1 Classification of Serials

 The Serials measure performance on four levels, these are: